TSB named among those leaving customers vulnerable to ‘spoofing’ scams

-SOME banks are leaving customers vulnerable to fraudulent spoofing attempts by failing to implement important anti-fraud protections, an investigation has found.
+SOME banks have left customers vulnerable to fraudulent spoofing attempts by failing to implement important anti-fraud protections, an investigation has found.

 Spoofing, where fraudsters impersonate legitimate companies, such as banks, utilities providers or government agencies, is a common tactic used to deceive victims.